divinemoments/Project-1/README.md

 #

 ### Selecting Database
--- This command sets the 'orders' database as the current default database.
+Use the 'orders' database.

--- Subsequent queries will operate on tables within 'orders' unless specified otherwise.
+Subsequent queries will operate on tables within 'orders' unless specified otherwise.
 ```sql
 USE orders;
 ```

 ### Selecting Columns
-Columns: Created_Date and Order_ID

-Database: orders.

-Table: order_details
+Select the 'Created_Date' and 'Order_ID' columns from the 'orders_details' table.
 ```sql
 SELECT Created_date, Order_ID
 FROM orders.orders_details;
 ```

-Rename the column name from Created_Date to Date
+Rename the 'Created_Date' column to 'Date'.
 ```sql
 SELECT Created_Date AS Date
 FROM orders.orders_details;
 ```

-Rename the column name from Created_Date to Created Date
+Rename the 'Created_Date' column to "Created Name".
 ```sql
 SELECT Created_Date AS "Created Name"
 FROM orders.orders_details;
 ```

-Getting unique data of Order_Type
+Get unique 'Order_Type' values.
 ```sql
 SELECT DISTINCT Order_Type
 FROM orders.orders_details;
 ```

-Getting unique data of Order_ID per Order_Type
+Get unique combinations of 'Order_ID' and 'Order_Type'.
 ```sql
 SELECT DISTINCT Order_ID, Order_Type
 FROM orders.orders_details;
 ```

-### Selection of rows
-Columns: All

-Database: orders

-Table: order_details

-Rows: Order_Type is Online
+### Seleting Rows (Filtering with WHERE Clause)
+Select all columns from 'orders_details' where 'Order_Type' is "Online".
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE Order_Type = "Online";
 ```

-Rows: Amount is greater than 3000
+Select all columns from 'orders_details' where 'Amount' is 3000 or greater.
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE Amount >= 3000;
 ```

--- Signs: =, >, <, >=, <=, !=, <>
+*Signs: =, >, <, >=, <=, !=, <>*

-Rows: Order_Type is NOT Online
+Select all columns from 'orders_details' where 'Order_Type' is not "Online".
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE Order_Type != "Online";
 ```

--- Always follow the date format in the table
+*Always follow the date format in the table*

-Rows: Invoice_Date is past April 5, 2025
+Select all columns from 'orders_details' where 'Invoice_Date' is after "2025-04-05".
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE Invoice_Date > "2025-04-05";
 ```

-Rows: Invoice_Date is past April 5, 2025 and Order_Type is Online
+Select all columns from 'orders_details' where 'Invoice_Date' is after "2025-04-05" AND 'Order_Type' is "Online".
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE Invoice_Date > "2025-04-05" AND Order_Type = "Online";
 ```

-Rows: Invoice_Date is past April 5, 2025 or Order_Type is Online
+Select all columns from 'orders_details' where 'Invoice_Date' is after "2025-04-05" OR 'Order_Type' is "Online".
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE Invoice_Date > "2025-04-05" OR Order_Type = "Online";
 ```

-Rows: Order_Type is not Online and Invoice_Date is past April 5, 2025
+Select all columns from 'orders_details' where 'Order_Type' is not "Online" AND 'Invoice_Date' is after "2025-04-05".
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE NOT Order_Type = "Online" AND Invoice_Date > "2025-04-05";
 ```

-Rows: Order_Type is not Online and Invoice_Date is not past April 5, 2025
+Select all columns from 'orders_details' where it's NOT true that ('Order_Type' is "Online" AND 'Invoice_Date' is after "2025-04-05").
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE NOT (Order_Type = "Online" AND Invoice_Date > "2025-04-05");
 ```

-Rows: Order_Type is not Online or Invoice_Date is not past April 5, 2025
+Select all columns from 'orders_details' where it's NOT true that ('Order_Type' is "Online" OR 'Invoice_Date' is after "2025-04-05").
 ```sql
 SELECT *
 FROM orders.orders_details
 WHERE NOT (Order_Type = "Online" OR Invoice_Date > "2025-04-05");
 ```

-### Selection of rows with order
-Columns: All

-Database: orders

-Table: order_details

-Rows: Order_Type is Online

-Order: Order_ID is descending
+### Ordering Results (ORDER BY Clause)
+Select all columns from 'orders_details' where 'Order_Type' is "Online", ordered by 'Order_ID' in descending order.
 ```sql
 SELECT *
 FROM orders.orders_details